2.2 Summary of Significant Accounting Policies

 ii. reviewed at each financial year end and adjusted prospectively.

 iii.
-Depreciation Property on Property, Plant & Equipment is provided on Straight Line Method based on estimated useful life of the assets which is same as envisaged in schedule II of the Companies Act, 2013.
+Depreciation on Property, Plant & Equipment is provided on Straight Line Method based on estimated useful life of the assets which is same as envisaged in schedule II of the Companies Act, 2013, In case where the useful life is different from that prescribed in schedule II of the act, they are based on internal technical evaluation.
 The residual values, useful lives and method of depreciation of property, plant and equipment is reviewed at each financial year end and adjusted prospectively, if appropriate.
+Management has estimated useful life of PPE as under -

 b) Intangible assets